maxkueng/restique/README.md

    `excludes` will be combined.

  - `profiles.[NAME].initialize` _(boolean, optional, default: false)_: If true,
-   it will automatically initialize an uninitialize repository.
+   it will automatically initialize an uninitialized repository.

  - `profiles.[NAME].json` _(boolean, optional, default: false)_: Calls restic
    with the `--json` argument.